mstud/cgtop_mon/README.md

 DefaultMemoryAccounting=yes
 DefaultCPUAccounting=yes
 ```
-and probably reboot (or activate it on a per-unit level via `systemctl set-property ...`)
+and probably reboot (or activate it on a per-unit level via `systemctl set-property ...`).
+Note that memory values for already running services might be bogus until restarted when MemoryAccounting is activated mid-runtime.

 ## Installation